womogenes/photon-jet/README.md

 - 960 is the number of particles in each cloud
 - 4 is the number of features per point (currently $\eta$, $\phi$, energy, and layer number)

+Then run `data_tf_export.ipynb`, which will convert all the `.npy` files into Tensorflow datasets.
+These will live in `<data_dir>/processed/tf_dataset`.
+This makes it easier to train/test the PFNs because data comes pre-batched.

 ### Training the model

 Run